 Future of Encryption:

 A method that exploits quantum mechanical properties to fulfill objectives related to cryptography.
 The basic advantage of this is that it allows the fulfillment of multiple cryptographic objectives which are proven to be impossible.
 For instance, it seems hard or even impossible to steal or copy the data stored in a quantum state where the act of interpreting the encoded information changes the state in a quantum state.

 Homomorphic encryption has the ability to solve high-end security issues that relate to the field of cloud.
-For instance, companies offering different services can identify the currency, the tax, rate of exchange, etc. without risking or exposing the data that is unencrypted to the servicing companies.
-This type of encryption can also come handy in arranging protected voting systems, confidential data retrieval schemes, collision-resistant has functions, and more.
+For instance, companies offering different services can identify the currency, the tax, the rate of exchange, etc. without risking or exposing the data that is unencrypted to the servicing companies.
+This type of encryption can also come in handy in arranging protected voting systems, confidential data retrieval schemes, collision-resistant functions, and more.

 A type of encryption that arranges a series or a bunch of useless data whenever the wrong credentials are entered.
 The hacker however won’t be notified of the wrong attempt and would be shown data similar to the real one but wouldn’t be the actual data.
-In this way, a hacker would stop making any more attempts thinking all that was supposed to be hacked is now in their possession but the reality is it was nothing but fake data that came into existence due to the use of wrong key or password.
+In this way, a hacker would stop making any more attempts thinking all that was supposed to be hacked is now in their possession but the reality is it was nothing but fake data that came into existence due to the use of the wrong key or password.

 Encryption, in short, isn’t going extinct anytime soon.
 The current version or algorithm of 256-bit encryption so far hasn’t seen much of a competition or an enemy and in the future, smart minds are creating even better techniques against which, hackers and intruders might not have a chance at all.